ACS is well know for their natural sound.

 Systems are installed to make acoustics variable such that halls can be used for multiple types of performances and to optimise/repair the natural acoustics.

 The video below contains an introduction to ACS Variable acoustics

 A selection of brochures can be found on the ACS-downloads page, including a number of case studies on ACS-installations installed in different types of halls, check our News section if you would like to know the latest.

 What is acoustics?

 In a room of a certain shape and size sound will be reflected off (or absorbed by) the materials/surfaces present, as for example the walls, ceilings, floor, seats, etc.

-To make sure this is done in a way that the listeners will perceive the total sum as being natural acoustics, it is very important that this happens at the correct place with the correct signals and timing. (speed of sound)
+Acoustics are changed by adding sound reflections to those that are already present.
+To make sure this is done in a way that the listeners will perceive the total sum as being natural acoustics, it is of major importance that this happens at the correct place with the correct signals and timing.

 A number of microphones. (typically 8-40) are used to pick up sound.
-The recorded sound is processed, amplified and reproduced using a number of strategically placed loudspeakers. (often all mounted invisibly)
+The recorded sound is processed, amplified and reproduced using a number of strategically placed loudspeakers. (often mounted invisibly)